Program Description

 Students who wish to minor in Middle Eastern Studies must complete either:

-- or four courses (16 points) with a C or better in Arabic, Persian, or Turkish; these courses can be in any sequence, and can also be used to satisfy the CAS foreign language requirement.
+- four courses (16 credits) with a C or better in Arabic, Persian, or Turkish; these courses can be in any sequence, and can also be used to satisfy the CAS foreign language requirement;

 Non-Language Track